jasp-stats/jasp-desktop/Docs/development/jasp-build-guide-macos.md

 JASP's CMake configuration file provides several variables that allow you to customise your build.
 Here, we mention a few important ones, and you can find the rest of the variables for further customisation in your "Projects" tab.

 - `GITHUB_PAT`
-	- If you don't have a `GITHUB_PAT`, please make one with the instructions provided in [build introduction](jasp-building-guide.md).
+	- If you don't have a `GITHUB_PAT`, please check the [build introduction](jasp-building-guide.md)
 	- After creating a new PAT, you can set that `GITHUB_PAT` variable in two ways,
-		- If you are using the Qt Creator, you need to either set the `GITHUB_PAT` directly to your CMake variables, under the "Projects->Build->Current Configuration".
-Search the list for `GITHUB_PAT`, and paste your PAT value there.
-This will instruct the CMake to use your PAT whenever necessary.
+		- If you are using the Qt Creator, under the "Project Settings" on the left panel, find and click on the "Environment" item.
+Here, you can "Add" a new variable, `GITHUB_PAT`, and for its value enter the PAT that you've created.
 	- If you are using the command line, CMake looks for this variable in your environment variable and is able to automatically find and use it, if your `GITHUB_PAT` can be found in your environment variables.
 		- Adding the following to your `.bash_profile`, or `.zshrc` will fasciliate this process, `export GITHUB_PAT=your github pat`
 - Lastly, you need to make sure that `Add build library search path to DYLD_LIBRARY_PATH and DYLD_FRAMEWORK_PATH` is set to `OFF`.